nicolaiarocci/nicolaiarocci.com/content/about.md

 I&#8217;m a coder at heart author of several [open source projects][1], a [Microsoft MVP][2], [Conference Speaker][4], teacher and consultant.
 I live in Ravenna, Italy, where I work on the [Amica 10][5] project.
-In my hometown I run the [local CoderDojo][6], a coding club for kids.
-I am also the creator and organizer of [DevRomagna][26], the local developer community.
+I also the creator and organizer of [DevRomagna][26], the local developer community.

 I am a former runner, climber and swimmer now keeping myself busy with bodyweight training.
 I love reading [good books][8], hiking in the wilderness